-Since the double-output buffer structure is triggered with two events that depend on two asynchronous clocks (data ready with DMCLK and read start with SCK), implement one of the three following methods on the MCU or processor in order to synchronize the reading of the channels:
+Since the double-output buffer structure is triggered with two events that depend on two asynchronous clocks (data ready with MCLK and read start with SCK), it is recommended to implement one of the three following methods on the MCU, or the processor, in order to synchronize the reading of the channels:

-- Use the Data Ready pin pulses as an interrupt: Once a falling edge occurs on the DR pin, the data are available for reading on the ADC Output registers after the t{DODR} timing.
+- 1. Use the Data Ready Pin Pulses as an Interrupt: Once a falling edge occurs on the DR pin, the data are available for reading on the ADC Output registers after the t{DODR} timing.
 If this timing is not respected, data corruption can occur. - 2.
-Use a timer clocked with MCLK as a synchronization event: Since the Data Ready pin is synchronous with DMCLK, the user can calculate the position of the Data Ready pin depending on the PHASE0/1 registers, the OSR[2:0] and PRE[1:0] bits settings for each channel.
-Again, the t{DODR} timing needs to be added to this calculation, to avoid data corruption. - Poll the DRSTATUS[7:0] bits in the STATUSCOM register: This method consists of continuously reading the STATUSCOM register and waiting for the DRSTATUS bits to be equal to '0'.
+Use a Timer Clocked with MCLK as a Synchronization Event: Since the data ready is synchronous with MCLK, the user can calculate the position of the data ready depending on the PHASE, the OSR[2:0] and the PRE[1:0] bits settings for each channel.
+Again, the t{DODR} timing needs to be added to this calculation to avoid data corruption. - Poll the DRSTATUS[1:0] Bits in the STATUSCOM Register: This method consists of continuously reading the STATUSCOM register and waiting for the DRSTATUS bits to be equal to '0'.
 When this event happens, the user can start a new communication to read the desired ADC data.
 In this case, no additional timing is required.

 The first method is the preferred one, as it can be used without adding additional MCU code space, but requires connecting the \overline{DR} pin to an I/O pin of the MCU.
-The last two methods require more MCU code space and execution time, but they allow synchronized reading of the channels without connecting the \overline{DR} pin, which saves one I/O pin on the MCU.
+The last two methods require more MCU code space and execution time, but they allow synchronizing the reading of the channels without connecting the \overline{DR} pin, which saves one I/O pin on the MCU.